Updated on: May 26, 2025

 - And more…

-Dashlane’s features are useful, intuitive, and work as promised.
+Overall, Dashlane’s features are useful, intuitive, and work as promised.
 I especially like Dashlane’s password strength auditing feature — it audits your entire password vault and alerts you if any passwords are weak, reused, or compromised.
 If Dashlane flags some of your passwords, you can use its password generator to change them to extra-strong, unhackable ones.

 Dashlane is the only password manager on this list that comes with a VPN (virtual private network) — and it’s secure, fast, and compatible with popular streaming sites.